The More You Know, the Better Your Chances

 - Eighty percent of cardiac and stroke events are preventable.

-The symptoms of heart disease can be different in women and men and often are misunderstood.
+The symptoms of a heart attack can be different in women than they are in men.
+As a result, many women attribute these symptoms to other factors and lose precious time identifying a heart attack.
 The vision of the GHS Women’s Heart Center is to correct gender inequalities as they relate to heart health and help women reduce their chances of heart disease.

 (Source: American Heart Association, Heart Disease Statistics at a Glance)

 3 Butternut Drive

 Call to Schedule Your Screening:

 The Women’s Heart Center at GHS can help …

 Heart disease is the number 1 killer of women in the U.S. The more a woman knows about heart disease, the better chance she has of beating it.

 The Women’s Heart Center offers an early-detection screening with specific emphasis on prevention, risk assessment, lifestyle management and raising awareness.